 Once you get to Lisbon, the colorful capital city of Portugal, you’ll quickly see what makes it so special.
 Lisbon boasts 7 imposing hills, each overlooking the vibrant cityscape and coastline below.
 It’s a grittier version of San Francisco, and even has a Golden Gate Bridge doppelgänger to prove it.
 As the second oldest European capital (after Athens), Lisbon is home to countless historic and cultural treasures, including Belém Tower and São Jorge Castle.

 During a trip to Lisbon, don’t forget to try the Pastéis de nata, a delicious custard tart that the city is known for!
+Plus – cheap flights within Europe are just a jump, skip, and a hop away.

 Read next: Most Budget-Friendly Cities in Europe